dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 A necessary condition for a successful completion of an EDHOC session is that both peers support a common application profile including method, cipher suite,  etc. More details are provided in  {{I-D.ietf-lake-app-profiles}}.

 EDHOC messages makes use of lightweight primitives, specifically CBOR {{RFC8949}} and COSE {{RFC9052}} {{RFC9053}} for efficient encoding and security services in constrained devices.
-EDHOC is optimized for use of with CoAP {{RFC7252}} and OSCORE {{RFC8613}} to secure resource access in constrained IoT use cases, but it is not bound to a particular transport or communication security protocol.
+EDHOC is optimized for use with CoAP {{RFC7252}} and OSCORE {{RFC8613}} to secure resource access in constrained IoT use cases, but it is not bound to a particular transport or communication security protocol.

 # Conventions and Definitions